cubelify/cubelify-docs/docs/overlay/features/anti-sniper/custom.md

 Every time a player is added to the overlay or refreshed, a `GET` request will be sent to the URL provided in settings (if the custom anti-sniper is enabled).
 The following query fields will be set for the URL you've provided:

-- `id` - the UUID of the player
+- `id` - the UUID (dashed) of the player
 - `name` - the username of the player

 Data already present in the URL's query string will be kept, unless the field names conflict with the ones mentioned above, in which case their values will be replaced.

 Modifying headers for the request is not possible.
-If you'd like to authenticate the requests, you can use a query field for that purpose, for example:
+If you'd like to authenticate the requests, you could use a query field for that purpose, for example:

 ```